Want to experience the very best cenotes near Tulum? Here’s the complete rundown on the best Tulum cenotes within 10 miles (16 km) of town!

 In addition to underwater life (tarpon, barracuda, blue crabs…) Casa Cenote is also a great place for spotting some of the area’s best birds and butterflies.

-Are there crocodiles in Tulum cenotes?
+Are there crocodiles in the cenotes around Tulum?
 By and large, NO!

 But… there is one harmless resident croc in Casa Cenote named Panchito (yep, he has a name) who hangs out in the northernmost area (farthest from the beach).